BNasmith/PTForsyth/PTFWorkofChrist.md

 the very power of understanding themselves.
-A poet of less original genius, a great genius but less of a genius, like Tennyson, comes along, and he writes about the " May Queen " and
+A poet of less original genius, a great genius but less of a genius, like Tennyson, comes along, and he writes about the "May Queen" and
-" The Northern Farmer," and all those simple, elementary things which immediately fetch the handkerchiefs out.
+"The Northern Farmer," and all those simple, elementary things which immediately fetch the handkerchiefs out.
 Now no doubt to do that properly takes a certain amount of genius.
-But it taps the prompt and fluent emotions; and the misfortune is that kind of work is easily coun- terfeited and abused by those who wish to exploit our feelings rather than exalt them.
+But it taps the prompt and fluent emotions; and the misfortune is that kind of work is easily counterfeited and abused by those who wish to exploit our feelings rather than exalt them.
 It is a more easy kind of thing than was done by those great geniuses I first named.
-Original
+Original [18]{.pagenum}

-The Work of Christ.
-3

-18 THE DIFFERENCE BETWEEN

 poets like Wordsworth and Browning had to create the taste for their work.